 Design and Technology

-We have made artefacts for the peace garden.
+Cardinal Newman School have made artefacts for the peace garden.
 E.g. Flower bed, entrance and sign.

-In designing products we always research the needs, beliefs and lifestyles of others and we explore and value the diversity of foods and decoration methods from different cultures.
+In designing products we always research the needs, beliefs and lifestyles of others and they explore and value the diversity of foods and decoration methods from different cultures.
 Students are encouraged to respect differing opinions.

-We discuss various issues looking at tolerance and other people’s opinions, animal testing in labs for example.
+Cardinal Newman School discuss various issues looking at tolerance and other people’s opinions, animal testing in labs for example.

-We teach cell biology and embryonic stems cells and the way we can use them for IVF treatment and how there are arguments for and against this that can cause conflict.
+They teach cell biology and embryonic stems cells and the way we can use them for IVF treatment and how there are arguments for and against this that can cause conflict.

 “Music is the language of the spirit.
 It opens the secret of life bringing peace, abolishing strife.”

-We also complete topics on mental health and the importance of not labelling people due to their illness and about being supportive the same way you would if they had a physical illness.
-Furthermore, we learn about gender and the importance of removing gender stereotypes so that people of both genders can express themselves freely and be allowed to achieve their full potential and that neither gender are repressed.
+Pupils also complete topics on mental health and the importance of not labelling people due to their illness and about being supportive the same way you would if they had a physical illness.
+Furthermore, they learn about gender and the importance of removing gender stereotypes so that people of both genders can express themselves freely and be allowed to achieve their full potential and that neither gender are repressed.